 You now know that you should size down on climbing shoes and try them on in person, but there there are things to think about when trying on shoes.
 Sizing can vary quite a bit between climbing brands and just because those size 35s in the mens La Sportiva Mythos fit perfectly doesn’t mean a Scarpa Origin size 35 will be even close to fitting right.

 This is rock climbing.
-People won’t know nor care if you’re wearing the mens or womens version of climbing shoes.
-While brands do make climbing shoes in both genders, women don’t have to wear women’s climbing shoes and vice versa.
-More often than not I actually wear mens climbing shoes and that’s because mens climbing shoes are made wider than women’s.
+People won’t know nor care if you’re wearing the men’s or women’s version of climbing shoes.
+While brands do make climbing shoes for both genders, women don’t have to wear women’s climbing shoes and vice versa.
+More often than not I wear men’s climbing shoes and that’s because men’s climbing shoes are made wider than women’s.

 Rubber and Rands

 Uppers are as they sound, the top part of the shoe.
-This part of climbing shoes are made of leather or synthetic leather.
+This part of climbing shoes is made of leather or synthetic leather.
 See below to find out the difference.

 Synthetic vs Leather

-I’m going to be throwing around terms like synthetic, leather and mixed often in this blog.
-What these terms refers to are the material that the uppers (the part of the shoe that touches the top of your foot) are made of.
+I’m going to be throwing around terms like synthetic, leather, and mixed often in this blog.
+What these terms refer to is the material that the uppers (the part of the shoe that touches the top of your foot) are made of.

-Synthetic leather on the other hand doesn’t stretch so you can purchase you shoes exactly as you’d like them to fit in year.
-Synthetics don’t endure wear and tear as well but it doesn’t really matter if you won’t be climbing outdoors.
-Again, synthetics aren’t quite as soft and breathable as leathers so its a tradeoff.
+Synthetic leather on the other hand doesn’t stretch so you can purchase your shoes exactly as you’d like them to fit in a year.
+Synthetics don’t endure wear and tear as well but it doesn’t matter if you won’t be climbing outdoors.
+Again, synthetics aren’t quite as soft and breathable as leather so it’s a tradeoff.

 Velcro vs Lace-up

-Climbing shoes are usually velcro or lace up style.
-Your preference between the two could be affect your decision on climbing shoes.
+Climbing shoes are usually velcro or lace-up style.
+Your preference between the two could affect your decision on climbing shoes.

-I personally like that with velcro, I can wear my shoes tighter for higher performance and then I can take them off and put them on really fast when I’m not climbing.
-If you’d rather not have to put on and take off your shoes often, then you might want more form fitting lace up shoes.
-Lace up shoes often mold to the top of your foot better.
+I like that with velcro, I can wear my shoes tighter for higher performance and then I can take them off and put them on fast when I’m not climbing.
+If you’d rather not have to put on and take off your shoes often, then you might want more form-fitting lace-up shoes.
+Lace-up shoes often mold to the top of your foot better.

 You can almost ALWAYS find climbing shoes at a discounted price online with the help of REI Outlet, Amazon, and Backcountry.
 We post current prices at multiple different locations on this blog so you can get the best deal on some beginner climbing shoes.